jorishr/linux-notes/ubuntu_server/ssl.md

 To test it: `sudo certbot renew --dry-run`

 ### Expanding or editing existing certificate
-To add a domain (sub domain or toplevel) to an existing certificate use: `certbot --expand -d existing.com,example.com,newdomain.com`.
+To add a domain (sub domain or top level) to an existing certificate use: `certbot --expand -d existing.com,example.com,newdomain.com`.

 To have full control over changes, including delete, use: `certbot --cert-name -d existing.com,example.com,newdomain.com`.